 Some of the Tax Counsel Office's longer or more complex items are accompanied by a fact sheet that summarises and explains an item's main points.
 While it summarises the Commissioner's considered views, a fact sheet should be read alongside the full item to completely understand the guidance.
 Fact sheets are not binding on the Commissioner.
-See further Status of Commissioner's advice (Commissioner's Statement, Inland Revenue, December 2012).
+See further Statement, Inland Revenue, December 2012).